 You can build an online shopping cart and pay immediately through PayPal by clicking on the PayPal buttons below each image.
 A new window will open and you can add/remove items from the cart before checking out and paying through PayPal.
 You can also pay by check or credit card by mail.
 Just click here for an order form, print it out, and mail it in with a check, money order, or credit card details.

-Custom CDs and package sets are also available; contact me for details.
+Custom CDs and package sets are also available, and orders of 10+ CDs can be provided on flash drives or hard drives; contact me for details.

 Frequently asked questions about these photos

 Are the pictures copyrighted?
 Yes - all of the images are copyrighted.
 You are granted a non-exclusive right to use these photos under the following conditions: